New Orleans Saints Safety Marcus Maye In Trouble With Police For Third Time In Last 18 Months

 “We were made aware of it this morning and we’re still gathering all the information,” coach Dennis Allen told reporters.
 “And so, we’re really not going to have a comment on it at this time until we get more information.”

-This is Maye’s second arrest in the last year and third run-in with police.
+This is Marcus Maye’s second arrest in the last year and third run-in with police.

 Maye was arrested and charged with driving under the influence, as well as misdemeanors of DUI/damage to property and person and leaving the scene of a crash in Fort Lauderdale, Florida in February of 2021.